 Revenues.
-We generate revenue in the form of interest income on debt investments and capital gains and distributions, if any, from our investment securities in portfolio companies.
+We generate revenue in the form of interest income on debt investments, capital gains, and dividend income from our equity investments.
 Our debt investments typically have a term of three to eight years and bear interest at fixed and floating rates.
-As of June 30, 2014, floating rate and fixed rate loans comprised 84% and 16%, respectively, of our current debt investment portfolio; however, in accordance with our investment strategy, we expect that over time the proportion of fixed rate loans will increase.
-In some instances, we receive payments on our debt investments based on scheduled amortization of the outstanding balances.
-In addition, we anticipate receiving repayments of some of our debt investments prior to their scheduled maturity date.
-The frequency or volume of these repayments may fluctuate significantly from period to period.
-On occasion, our portfolio activity may also reflect the proceeds of sales of securities.
-In some cases, our investments will provide for deferred interest payments or PIK interest (meaning interest paid in the form of additional principal amount of the loan instead of in cash).
-In addition, we may generate revenue in the form of commitment, origination and sourcing, structuring or due diligence fees, fees for providing managerial assistance and consulting fees.
+As of September 30, 2014, floating rate and fixed rate loans comprised 82% and 18%, respectively, of our current debt investment portfolio; however, in accordance with our investment strategy, we expect that over time the proportion of fixed rate loans will increase.
+In some cases, our investments will provide for deferred interest or dividend payment, PIK interest, or PIK dividend, respectively, (meaning interest or dividend paid in the form of additional principal amount of the loan or equity security instead of in cash).
+In addition, we may generate revenue in the form of commitment, structuring or due diligence fees, fees for providing managerial assistance and consulting fees.
 Loan origination fees, OID, market discount or premium, and loan amendment fees are capitalized, and the Company accretes or amortizes such amounts over the life of the loan as interest income.
 When we receive principal payments on a loan in an amount that exceeds its carrying value, we will also record the excess principal payment as income.
-Dividend income, if any, will be recognized on an accrual basis to the extent that we expect to collect such amounts.